How to Become Vegan

 “Forks Over Knives: The Plant-Based Way to Health” by Gene Stone

 On the web:

-There are numerous instagram, pinterest and other accounts dedicated to the vegan lifestyle and delicious vegan recipes.
+There are also numerous Instagram, Pinterest, YouTube, and Facebook accounts dedicated to the vegan lifestyle and delicious vegan recipes.
 Simply search for “vegan” and click on whatever you’re drawn to!

-The transition process doesn’t have to be overwhelming.
+Another thing to remember: the transition process doesn’t have to be overwhelming.
 Start small.
-Begin by adding more plant based foods to your diet.
+Begin by adding more vegan-friendly, plant based foods to your diet.
 Organic veggies and fruits, nuts, seeds and whole grains round out the list.
 Check out this vegetarian food pyramid for ideas on what to feed your body.
 These foods should make you feel GOOD!
-Side effects may include: increased energy, clearer skin, weight loss and better mental focus.
+Side effects may include: increased energy, clearer skin, weight loss, improved digestion, lowered blood pressure, and better mental focus.
 Fill your fridge and pantry with fresh, wholesome foods.
 You can’t eat what you haven’t bought and brought back from the store!

-Stay tuned for more blogs on healthy, vegan eating--for people, animals and our planet!
+Stay tuned for more blogs on healthy, vegan living — for people, animals, and our planet!